Looking for an immunity boost? We’ve got a super simple recipe that people have sworn by for millennia: Golden Milk!

 - 1 tbsp turmeric powder

 - 2-3 tbsp honey or sweeter of choice sugar, agave syrup, jaggery powder

 - 2 whole cardamom pods optional

-Bring milk to a rolling boil.
+Bring milk to a rolling boil in a small saucepan.

 Stir in turmeric powder.
 Add cardamom if you like.
 Cover and allow the mixture to steep for 5 minutes.

 Strain into serving mugs or glass.
 Stir in honey or sweetener of choice.